IngeRasch/swapper/README.md

 With a simple naming convention and a few configuration clicks, your tokens become more dynamic, expressive, and immersive as they turn on the battlefield.

-The only restriction is that you image file names must end in some sort of suffix that denotes their facing, like character_North, character_South, character_East and character_West, etc.
+The only restriction is that your image file names must end in some sort of suffix that denotes their facing, like character_North, character_South, character_East and character_West, etc.

 Please see the wiki for instructions: https://github.com/IngeRasch/swapper/wiki